 What cost savings are there for an electric car?

 Despite the higher purchase price, there are considerable cost savings that come with ownership of an electric car.
 The biggest cost saving comes from fuelling up at home.
 If you can charge on your driveway, the cost per mile can be a fraction of what it would be to run the equivalent petrol or diesel car.
 In fact, around 90% of all your EV charging will happen at your home, mostly overnight - when you’ll be able to take advantage of cheaper off-peak electricity rates.
+You can become the expert by reading all our top tips on saving money on EV charging.

 Overnight charging: The best home energy tariffs for an EV driver